Alocasia Polly Indoor Care & Propagation Guide (Alocasia x amazonica 'Polly')

 Watering

-Water the Alocasia Polly thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Water your Alocasia Polly thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but avoid overwatering to prevent rotting and yellowing of leaves.

-Cut down on watering during the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+Cut down on watering in fall and winter to keep the soil barely moist as growth is reduced.
+Never allow the soil to dry out completely to prevent wilting and drooping leaves.

 Underwatering the plant will signal dormancy which may cause the leaves to start dying in readiness for dormancy.

 Elephant's Ears Plant does not like to sit in soggy soil as it is prone to fungal infestations.
-Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Therefore, ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging and death of the plant.

 Light Requirements